ekfuhrmann/badge-generator/README.md

 ## About
-This repository is meant to serve as a default starting point for new projects.
+This repository is a boilerplate for new PUG projects.

 ## To Use With New Repo
 Open up the command line and type these commands:</li>